badlydrawnrob/elm-playground/elm-in-action/README.md

 1. See this diff.
 Now we `case` on the model in both `view` and `update`.
 Why do we have to do this?
 2. [Destructuring](https://github.com/badlydrawnrob/elm-playground/commit/9300630ac479894e37904f834662edd0f12557b9#r1382554700).
 We use `first :: rest` which we wrapped in `()` brackets.
 Explain.
-3. Explain the difference between our original random function and the new `random.uniform` one.
+3. Explain the difference between our original random function (which used an `Array`) and the new `random.uniform` one.
+In general it seems easier (at least when fetching from a server).

 ### The `<|`, `|>` operator